 Who can stop Medicare fraud?
 You.
 Doing so often saves lives too.

-For more information, contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
+For more information, contact attorney Brian Mahany at or by telephone at (202) 800-9791.
 You can also download our 11 step guide for whistleblowers – we don’t ask for your name, email or telephone and it is free.
 All inquiries are protected by the attorney – client privilege and kept confidential.
+Cases accepted anywhere in the United States.

 MahanyLaw – America’s Whistleblower Lawyers